VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

-# 🦄 Welcome
+# 🦄 Contributing to Very Good CLI

-Hello!
-If you’re interested in contributing to Very Good CLI you’re reading the right document.
-First of all, thank you for showing interest in contributing!
-Before you do so it is important to carefully read this file before contributing.
+First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.

-Contributing to an open source project can take many different forms, and it's important to understand that code contributions are just one piece of the puzzle.
-There are many ways you can contribute to Very Good CLI: bug reports, documentation, feature requests, user support and code.

-> **Note**: This project is opinionated and follows patterns and practices used by the team at [Very Good Ventures][very_good_ventures_link].

 ## Understanding Very Good CLI